masterbioinfo/projetwalker/Doc/tuto.md

 ```
 set_volumes 3 4 5
 ```
+The **set_volumes**, can be used directly to add volumes after Initiating the protocole file.

 ## 5-Filter and select residues <a name="filter_select"></a> :
 You can select relevant residues in order to show them on the different graphic representations available (see next section).
 1. To set or modify the cutoff value of your job, use the command :